cmaeder/rcl2000/README.md

 (not described in the [paper][1]).

 ```
-stack run -- -t -o Rcl.use Stmts.rcl
+stack run -- -t -o.
+Stmts.rcl
-use Rcl.use
+use Stmts.use
 ```

 The above call, where "`stack run --`" could be the created binary